If you're an intermediate - advanced German learner and want to step up your German reading skills to the next level, here are the best books to read!

 Written by a veteran of World War 1, you may have heard of this book through its film adaptation, ‘All Quiet on the Western Front’.
 It describes the brutality of life, physically and emotionally, during the war, and the many difficulties encountered when returning home.

-Did you enjoy our list of the best books for intermediate – advanced German learners?
-Let us know in the comments below!
-And when you’re done reading, why not schedule a Lex and share your recommendations with your partner.
+When you're done reading, why not schedule a Lex and share your recommendations with your partner.

 Finally check out our new book search and see what your fellow learners are reading and share your own recommendations!